Just under a mile south - east of Preston lies a ruined memorial to the independent religious spirit of the local villagers.

 The copse is fenced to prevent trespassing, but the ruins of Minsden Chapel can be seen and there is a stile which allows easy and immediate access to the chapel.

-I am grateful to Webmasters, ‘Werewolf’ and Pete Collins for their kind permission to use the photographs above.
-These are links to their sites which feature the haunting of Minsden Chapel and walks in the area :Link: Haunted Minsden chapelGoogle search Pete’s walks; click Long distance paths; click The Chiltern Way
+I am grateful to Webmasters, ‘Werewolf’ and Pete Collins for their kind permission to use some of the photographs above.
+These are links to their sites which feature the haunting of Minsden Chapel and walks in the area:Link: Haunted Minsden chapelGoogle search Pete’s walks; click Long distance paths; click The Chiltern Way

 Right, Reginald Hine’s memorial at Minsden